itzjac/bytecave/ue4_cmd.md

 # UE4 new engine version
+Build.version is the entry point to change the engine version

-AutomationToolLauncher UpdateLocalVersion -Verbose -NoP4 Automation.cs if (CommandUtils.P4Enabled) to false change it during runtime,
+AutomationToolLauncher UpdateLocalVersion -Verbose -NoP4 -NoP4 doesn't work out of the box

+* First approach hack, Automation.cs if (CommandUtils.P4Enabled) to false change it during runtime

 * Build\BatchFiles\RunUAT.bat -list